DAY 1: CUSCO CITY TOUR

 DAY 4: CUSCO – RAINBOW MOUNTAIN – CUSCO

-We will pick you up from your hotel lobby at the fabulous hour of 4 am and begin our incredible Rainbow Mountain Trek Adventure.
+We will pick you up from your hotel lobby at 4 am and begin our incredible Rainbow Mountain Trek Adventure!
 As we set out on our 3-hour scenic drive through the South Valley, you will see views of farming Inca terraces, valleys, and rocky mountains.

-Once you reach the trail-head (beginning of the Trail), you will have a hot breakfast before beginning our hike along the river.
-You will see herds of alpacas and llamas all around you and have views of Ausangate Mountain as we hike through different villages and interact with the indigenous people who still live traditionally.
+Once you reach the trailhead, you will have a hot breakfast before beginning our hike along the river.
+You will see herds of alpacas and llamas all around you and have views of Ausangate Mountain as we hike through different villages and interact with the indigenous people who still live traditional lifestyles.

-We reach our destination – the Rainbow Mountains (5,020m /16,466ft) after a short 1.5-hour hike, where you will have time to explore the area.
+We reach our destination – the Rainbow Mountains (5,020m /16,466ft) after a 1.5-hour hike, where you will have time to explore the area.
 You can take pictures and savor the environment as we spend approximately 30 minutes at the top.

-At this point, we hike for another 1.5 hours back down the way we came.
-Our private van will be waiting for us when we return.
+At this point, we hike for another hour back down the way we came.
+While you have been hiking, your chef has been making your gourmet lunch.
+Our hot lunch and private van will be waiting for us when we return.

 We will begin our scenic 3-hour drive back to Cusco and drop you off at your Cusco hotel, arriving around 5:00 pm – 6:00 pm, depending on how fast you hike and how long you wish to stay at the Rainbow Mountain site.